Defense Contract Audit Agency: Agency structure

 The DCAA also operates the Defense Contract Audit Institute (DCAI), located in Sandy Springs, Georgia.
 Its teaching staff maintain a library of self-study courses as well as providing seminars by live instructors to meet the training requirements of DCAA employees.
 On a limited basis, the institute also provides training for other government agencies and foreign military employees.

 Defense contract audits

 Defense contract audits are required to be performed in accordance with Government Auditing Standards.
 These standards, commonly referred to as the "Yellow Book", are published by the Comptroller General of the United States.
 Policies and guidelines more specific to defense contract auditing are detailed in the Defense Contract Audit Manual, a continuously updated online publication of the DCAA.

 The objective of a contract audit is to express an opinion, in the form of an auditor's report, on a contractor's cost estimates or cost claims, depending on the type of contract.
 This involves evaluation of the contractor's policies, procedures and other internal controls over contract costs, and examining samples of supporting records for individual transactions.
 Government Auditing Standards require the contract auditor to maintain strict independence during audits, avoiding relationships and situations that would look questionable to third parties.

+A primary function of the DCAA is conducting Truth in Negotiations (TiN) audits, also known as post-award audits.
+These audits check for defective pricing, which occurs when a contractor fails to disclose accurate or complete cost data during negotiations as required by the Truth in Negotiations Act.
+If a violation is found, the government is entitled to a price reduction plus interest and potential penalties.